wbstack/docs/tech/decisions/0000-gce-vs-other-k8s-cluster.md

 Other reasons include:

-- Preemptive instances being cheaper (and I plan to use these..)
+- Pre-emptive instances being cheaper (and I plan to use these..)
 - More familiarity with the interface commands etc.
 - I'm not planning on using any cloud hoster features other than the k8s cluster itself a load balancer and maybe a bit of CDN (which I could also do on Kubernetes) so there is no real lock in and switching down the road should be easy enough.